 The Broader 82” Special Viewing Night Experience

 As usual with my reviews of big outreach instruments, this is really two in one: of the telescope and of the broader experience too.
-If you are interested in what a Special Viewing Night at McDonald is like, read on; or skip it if you’re only interested in the telescope itself.
+If you are interested in the Special Viewing Night experience, read on; or skip it if you’re only interested in the telescope itself.

 By far the most desirable is this 82”.
 Not only is it the most famous telescope of the three, but it was designed and configured specifically for visual use (unlike the 107”) and is much larger than the 36”.

-The other facilities at the VC - the gift shop, interpretative displays, film theatre and café - close by 5:30, so after signing in it’s a short wait for the bus at around 7:15 pm.
-Being driven up the mountain at dusk on the red-lit night bus is fun (‘cos you get to look at the other domes opening for the night) and convenient, but it does mean you can’t leave early.
+The other facilities at the VC - the gift shop, interpretative displays, film theatre and café - close by 5:30, so there’s nothing to do but wait for the bus at around 7:15 pm.
+Note that the bus leaves promptly and is the only access to the observatory, so you can’t join late or leave early.

 Buses up to the domes for Special Viewing Nights depart from outside the visitor centre.

-Climbing the last flight of stairs, a grey girder appeared in the wall on the right and I knew we had arrived at the viewing floor.
+A last flight of stairs led up to the observing floor.
 Stepping inside, the dimly red-lit dome looked bigger than it does in bright light.
 Several rows of chairs were available at the side for the group to sit in between turns at the eyepiece.

-Special Viewing Nights on the 82” at McDonald must rank as among the best astronomy experiences anywhere (and inexpensive too), but they are infrequent and in high demand, so book early and be prepared for (considerable) disappointment if the weather is bad.
+Special Viewing Nights on the 82” at McDonald are a fantastic experience (and inexpensive too), but they are infrequent and in high demand, so book early and be prepared for (considerable) disappointment if the weather is bad.